korenyoni/project-euler/Problem21/Readme.md

 the power for which it is needed to represent the number.
 I then subtracted the number itself from this power since we are considering proper divisors and not all divisors.

-firstApproachANF calculates the sum of all amicable numbers staring from 1 and under 10000 very quickly. for 100000 as the limit, it takes 21 seconds. fasterApproachANF calculates all the amicable numbers under 10000 very quickly and for 100000, it takes 19 seconds, which is not much of a difference.
+After using *commandTimer* for *firstApproachANF* and *fasterApproachANF* for 100 iterations, for the calculation of all Amicable numbers between 1 and under 10000, the average execution times were:
+*0.39385 seconds for firstApproachANF*
+*0.24786 seconds for fasterApproachANF*

+For all Amicable numbers between 1 and under 100000 with an average calculated with 10 iterations:
+*22.5857 seconds for firstApproachANF*
+*18.9347 seconds for fasterApproachANF*

-for 1000000, each algorithm takes over 2 minutes to calculate.
+For 1000000, each algorithm takes over 2 minutes to calculate.
+So the complexity of both algorithms grow quickly.